-Head of Head of Development (Learning, Talent and Diversity & Inclusion) for HSBC Canada
+Head of Development (Learning, Talent and Diversity & Inclusion) for HSBC Canada

 Loreli Buenaventura has advanced the inclusion goals of leading Canadian organizations at the community, national and global levels, including KPMG, Scotiabank and RBC.
 She also helped launch TRIEC’s Mentoring Partnership Program – recipient of the Canadian Urban Institute Award for Leadership in City Initiatives, and often draws from her seasoned early career in media and public relations.
-Currently, Loreli is Head of Head of Development (Learning, Talent and Diversity & Inclusion) for HSBC Canada and an Associate with the Canadian Centre for Diversity and Inclusion (CCDI), working with HR and business leaders to integrate inclusion, innovation and diversity of thought as a strategic advantage.
+Currently, Loreli is Head of Development (Learning, Talent and Diversity & Inclusion) for HSBC Canada and an Associate with the Canadian Centre for Diversity and Inclusion (CCDI), working with HR and business leaders to integrate inclusion, innovation and diversity of thought as a strategic advantage.
 Originally from Winnipeg, Loreli currently resides in Toronto where she also supports the overall health, life and career goals of students and clients alike through her private practice in Yoga, Ayurveda and professional coaching.

 Principal Architect, Acre Architects